 Outstanding Cornell memory: President Deane Waldo Malott was burned in effigy, and a photo of Tom Pynchon, Kirk Sale, Richard Farina and Todd Perry made the front page of the NY Daily News under the Headline “Coeds Riot for Sex.”

-The recollection is from Julia Werner '61; there are numerous mentions in the Sun suggesting that she would have known the crowd she recalls.
+The recollection is from Julia Werner '61; there are numerous mentions in the Sun suggesting that she would have personally known the people she mentions.
 In 1958, the Sun reported that Werner won a short story competition sponsored by the Writer.
 The upperclassman prize went to Fariña.
 One year later, in 1959, the Sun reported that she was elected prose editor of the Writer.

 In January, 1960, the Sun carried her book review of an anthology of student work; it's well-written and absolutely brutal (let's hope she doesn't review this blog).
 One of few pieces she praises was written by Fariña.
 Just beneath this review is a letter by Hadley S. DuPuy, whom you may recall from our previous post.
 DePuy's letter is written to recruit students to join a team participating in a college bowl quiz.
 Interestingly, Werner ended up joining the team.

 In December, 1960, the Sun reported that Werner had three stories published in the first edition of the Trojan Horse; others in the edition included Curtis, Fariña, and Baxter Hathaway--all of whom we discussed in our last post.
 A review in the Sun two days later called one of Werner's inclusions, which was the lead piece, the "finest" story in the publication.

 At a time when Cornell's English department was chock-full of highly talented students, including Pynchon and Fariña, these are remarkable accomplishments--and bear in mind that we only highlighted Werner's achievements that were somehow related with the people she mentioned in her recollection.